WHO declares Ebola outbreak in Congo, Uganda an emergency of international concern - Finance news and analysis from Global Banking & Finance Review

 In Uganda's capital, Kampala, two apparently unrelated laboratory-confirmed cases, including one death, were reported on Friday and Saturday, from people travelling from the DRC, the WHO said.

-The agency advised immediately isolating confirmed cases and monitoring contacts daily, with restricted national travel and no international travel until 21 days after exposure.
+The agency advised isolating confirmed cases immediately and monitoring contacts daily, with restricted national travel and no international travel until 21 days after exposure.

 At the same time, the WHO urged countries not to close their borders or restrict travel and trade out of fear, as this could lead to people and goods making informal border crossings that are not monitored.

-Background and Transmission
+Background and Virus Information

 The DRC's dense tropical forests are a natural reservoir for the Ebola virus.